An individual who provides counseling, social work, marriage, and family therapy, or substance abuse counseling via telepractice shall:

 - In addition to complying with the requirements in R4-6-1103, include the following in the progress note required under R4-6-1103(H):

-- Mode of session, whether interactive audio, video, or electronic communication; and
+- Mode of the session, whether interactive audio, video, or electronic communication; and

-- Physical location of the client during the session.
+- The physical location of the client during the session.

 (a) Means the interactive use of audio, video or other electronic media for the purpose of diagnosis, consultation or treatment.

 (b) Does not include the sole use of an audio-only telephone, a video-only system, a facsimile machine, instant messages or electronic mail.